If you’ve ever thought your history lessons were boring, then truthfully, you had the wrong teacher. Teaching history can be exciting and interesting.

 If you are going to talk about how the explorers “discovered” the new lands, then it is also important to talk about how the Indigenous People felt as the settlers and colonists arrived.

-If you are going to talk about the fur trade, you should be presenting the information from the perspective of both the fur traders and the Indigenous people who worked both for and against the fur trading companies.
+If you are going to talk about the fur trade, you should present the information from the perspective of both the fur traders and the Indigenous People who worked for or were against the fur trading companies.

 Your role as the history teacher is to present the facts from both sides of the event or issue and then let your students develop their own opinions.

-We find that so often students look as issues as black or white.
+We find that so often, students look at issues as black or white.
 They don’t seem to appreciate the finer shades and complexities in between.
-This is one of the reasons we wrote The Pipeline Perspective.
+This is one of the reasons we wrote a resource that asks students to look at all the facets of a complicated issue.

-Pipelines are a current event that often dominate new reports in Canada these days.
-The battle over fossil fuels and climate change often become heated arguments and so it’s difficult to teach students how to respectfully disagree, but more importantly, how to learn the facts of a case before making a decision or forming an opinion about the matter.
+Pipelines are a current event that often dominates new reports in Canada these days.
+The battle over fossil fuels and climate change often becomes heated arguments and so it’s difficult to teach students how to respectfully disagree, but more importantly, how to learn the facts of a case before making a decision or forming an opinion about the matter.

-In The Pipeline Perspective students learn a whole bunch of different facts about fossil fuels, pipelines, the economy and the climate.
-These facts are discussed in a non-biased way (meaning they do not lean one way or the other) and students work through a variety of activities to help them develop an opinion about whether or not a pipeline is the best method to move oil or natural glass.
+In The Pipeline Perspective, students learn a whole bunch of different facts about fossil fuels, pipelines, the economy and the climate.
+These facts are discussed in a non-biased way (meaning they do not lean one way or the other), and students work through various activities to help them develop an opinion about whether or not a pipeline is the best method to move oil or natural glass.
+Find The Pipeline Perspective: Multiple Perspectives Activity in our TpT Store ($USD) or BN Shop ($CAN).

 Use Art Activities